The physics of space and time II: A reassessment of Einstein's 1905 special relativity paper: #1

 For the clock at A, where $x' = 0$, the time transformation is therefore

 In agreement with (6.1).
 However $a = a(v)$ remains undetermined.

 Since the clock at B has $x'_B = L$, it follows from ({\rm E}3.7) that:

-Eqn({\rm E}3.7) or (6.7), together with (6.6), already implies a `relativity of simultaneity' effect.
+Eq.~({\rm E}3.7) or (6.7), together with (6.6), already implies a `relativity of simultaneity' effect.
 If $\tau_A = \tau_B$ then $t_A \ne t_B$ and vice versa.
-Comparing ({\rm E}3.5) and (6.5) this can be seen to be the consequence of two errors in Einstein's calculation: \begin{itemize} \item[(i)] Neglect of the essential $x$-dependence of $\tau$. \item[(ii)] Subsitution of incorrect corresponding events in the frame S in the LSCSP relation. \end{itemize} When the correct events in S are substituted into Eqn(6.2),(as in Eqn(6.4)), and the necessary $x$-dependence of the transformation is taken into account, the spurious relativity of simultaneity effect of Eqn(6.7) (the dependence of $\tau_B$ on $L$) is removed by the condition (6.5), equivalent to the substitutions $x' \rightarrow x' - L$ and $x \rightarrow x - L$ in the LT of Eqns(2.5) and (2.6) which describe a synchronised clock with $x' = L = 0$.
+Comparing ({\rm E}3.5) and (6.5) this can be seen to be the consequence of two errors in Einstein's calculation: \begin{itemize} \item[(i)] Neglect of the essential $x$-dependence of $\tau$. \item[(ii)] Subsitution of incorrect corresponding events in the frame S in the LSCSP relation. \end{itemize} When the correct events in S are substituted into Eq.~(6.2),(as in Eq.~(6.4)), and the necessary $x$-dependence of the transformation is taken into account, the spurious relativity of simultaneity effect of Eq.~(6.7) (the dependence of $\tau_B$ on $L$) is removed by the condition (6.5), equivalent to the substitutions $x' \rightarrow x' - L$ and $x \rightarrow x - L$ in the LT of Eqs.~(2.5) and (2.6) which describe a synchronised clock with $x' = L = 0$.
 Einstein now considers a light signal emitted in the frame S' at $\tau = 0$ along the $\xi$ axis with the equation of motion:

 The time in S of the reflection event at M' is then assumed (incorrectly, see Table 1 and Figs.6b,6c) to be

 Substituting this value of $t_B$ in ({\rm E}3.7) and using ({\rm E}3.8) then gives the space-coordinate transformation equation: